Gur Sidhu: Career

-Gursimran Singh Sidhu, known professionally as Sidhu, began his musical journey under the guidance of record executive Nav Sandhu.
-He was launched under the Brown Town Music label and released his debut track, "Moved On", on 8 May 2019.
-This song marked his first step into the Punjabi music scene and garnered attention for its smooth blend of contemporary beats with Punjabi influences.
-Sidhu's debut laid the foundation for his future success, setting him apart as an emerging artist in the rapidly evolving music industry.

 Following his debut, Sidhu’s career quickly gained momentum.
 In September 2019, he released "8 Parche", a collaboration with Baani Sandhu, under the White Hill Music label.
 The track became an instant hit, appreciated for its catchy chorus and youthful energy.
-Shortly after, in October 2019, Sidhu collaborated with Jassa Dhillon on the song "Pyar Bolda", which further boosted his popularity.
-Both of these tracks showcased Sidhu’s ability to craft hits that resonated with young audiences and Punjabi music fans globally.
+Shortly after, in October 2019, Sidhu collaborated with Jassa Dhillon on the song "Pyar Bolda".

-Sidhu’s breakthrough came with the release of his single "Bro Oye", which was also released under White Hill Music.
-The song became a turning point in his career, propelling him into the spotlight and making him a household name in the Punjabi music industry.
-The song’s catchy hook and relatable lyrics helped Sidhu establish himself as one of the most promising new artists in the scene.

 In the same year, Sidhu took his talents to the big screen, contributing to the soundtrack of the Punjabi feature film Ardab Mutiyaran (2019), starring Ninja (singer) and Sonam Bajwa.
 Sidhu sang, wrote, and composed "Challa", a song that captured the heart of the film and was widely praised for its energetic and emotive lyrics.
 This opportunity allowed Sidhu to showcase his versatility not only as a recording artist but also as a composer and contributor to the broader Punjabi entertainment industry.

 In addition to his performances, Sidhu proved his prowess as a composer.
 He composed several hit songs for other artists, including "Subaah Jatt Da" (sung by Amrit Maan), "Taare" (sung by Sidhu Moose Wala), and "Regret" (sung by R Nait).
 These tracks became widely popular and reinforced Sidhu’s reputation as a skilled and innovative music producer.